erikgrinaker/toydb/README.md

 * **Recovery:** there is no WAL or other form of crash recovery - unexpected termination is likely to corrupt data.

 * **Garbage collection:** old Raft log entries or MVCC versions are never removed, giving unbounded disk usage but also unbounded data history.

+### Transactions

+* **Abortion:** client disconnects or system crashes do not abort transactions, which may cause serialization failures for other transactions due to uncommitted writes.

 ### Schema